 Prep the Surface

-Prepping the room for paint may be the most crucial step of the painting process.
+Prepping the room's surfaces for paint may be the most crucial step of the painting process.
+If you're not sure how to clean walls before painting, follow these steps:

-Following these steps carefully will help ensure that the room is ready when the painting begins.
+Following these steps carefully and cleaning walls before painting will help ensure that the room is ready when the painting begins.

 Check Temperatures and Humidity Before Beginning to Paint